 How to fix

-For potted maples, check soil moisture on a regular basis.
+For potted maples, check soil moisture regularly.
 Do not let the potting soil dry out more than 1 inch.
+Mulch the root zone with compost or pine bark chips.

 Diseases

 The first Japanese maple disease that causes leaf wilting is Verticillium Wilt.
-The pathogens of this disease enter the tree through wounds or through a damaged root system.
+The pathogens of this disease enter the tree through wounds or a damaged root system.

 The disease then begins to develop, destroying the tissues from within.
-As a result, the water supply to the leaves is cut off and the leaves wither.
+As a result, the water supply to the leaves is cut off, and the leaves wither.
 Also, black areas can appear on the branches or trunk.

 How to fix